 Noite e Dia Café

 Hotel Lisboa is known for some of the best Macanese food in town for many years.
-It’s even the favorite of some some local politicians and other people of note.
-Noite e Dia Café’s menu is full of yummy traditional dishes, including minchi, but also tacho (traditional Macau stew with chicken, pork, Chinese sausage, basil sauce and steamed rice)!
-Codfish fried rice and Macanese style prawns are also a local must have!
-The restaurant is open 24/7, so there’s no excuse skipping this wonderful eatery.
+It’s even the favorite of some local politicians and other people of note.
+Noite e Dia Café’s menu is full of yummy traditional dishes, including minchi, but also tacho (traditional Macau stew with chicken, pork, Chinese sausage, basil sauce, and steamed rice)!
+Codfish fried rice and Macanese style prawns are also a local must-have!
+The restaurant is open 24/7, so there’s no excuse for skipping this wonderful eatery.
 Browse through their menu and start drooling!
 For booking and more information, check their website.

 A Vencedora 264 Rua Do Campo, Macau, +853 2835 5460